GryllsAddons/GryllsExpBar/README.md

 ### Description:<br>
 This addon adds a simple Blizz like configurable experience and reputation bar<br>
+Mousing over the bar will show experience or watched reputation details<br>
 The addon settings will save per character<br>

 ### Usage:<br>